dgp1130/blog/src/www/posts/ctor.md

     be used instead.
 It also means that calling `new Cat()` may not *actually* create a new `Cat`, so that keyword can just lie sometimes.

-Most of the restrictions have valid reasons for existing.
+Most of these restrictions have valid reasons for existing.
 It makes logical sense that `this` cannot be used before `super()` is called, or else it would not represent anything meaningful.
 However the language has to bend over backwards for a syntax that kinda-sorta makes sense with these restrictions.

 Most developers just get used to these restrictions and do not really think about them, but recall when you first learned constructors, or if you have ever